For the Love of Ada (film)

 For the Love of Ada is a 1972 British comedy film directed by Ronnie Baxter and starring Irene Handl, Wilfred Pickles, Barbara Mitchell and Jack Smethurst.
-It is a spin-off from the television series For the Love of Ada.
+It was written by Harry Driver and Vince Powell as a spin-off from the television series For the Love of Ada (1970–1971).

 Plot

-Walter and Ada Bingley (Wilfred Pickles and Irene Handl), an elderly couple, are about to celebrate their first wedding anniversary.
+Walter and Ada Bingley, an elderly couple, are about to celebrate their first wedding anniversary.
 To celebrate, their family, friends and neighbours plan a surprise party.

 Their daughter Ruth entrusts her husband Leslie Pollitt with the organisation.
 They hire a traditional club hall for the event.

 On the night though Walter and Ada do their own thing and the party goes on without them.
 With most of the alcohol consumed a traditional knees-up begins.
 Leslie eventually finds them and drags them in for a meal, but they have already eaten.